 Alternatives OPA Evaluation ST3, Assessing Risk and Conducting Public Outreach to Reduce Vessel Strikes on Sea Turtles along Florida's Gulf Coast (preferred) Cost-effectiveness: The total estimated cost of \$1,155,000 includes project implementation (e.g., vessel-based data collection), indirect costs, and contingency funds.
 The costs to carry out this alternative are based on similar projects and FWC's experience, and, in the judgement of the FL TIG, are reasonable and appropriate.
 Goals and objectives: This project is consistent with the Replenish and Protect Living Coastal and Marine Resources Restoration Goal and underlying Sea Turtles Restoration Type.
 The project has a clear nexus to DWH oil spill injuries as it would help compensate for losses to sea turtle species resulting from the spill.
 More specifically, the vessel strike characterization and educational activities align with restoration techniques identified in the DWH Strategic Framework for Sea Turtle Restoration Activities.
 Likelihood of success: This project includes characterization of vessel strike events in Florida waters and creation of a public awareness campaign to reduce vessel strikes and encourage responsible boating practices.
-This project would build on work completed through grants from NFWF's Sea Turtles Program such as Mitigating the Exposure of Sea Turtles to Vessel Strikes in Florida project and from the Florida Sea Turtle License Plate program's Understanding the Exposure of Sea Turtles to Vessels Strikes in Florida project and from the Florida Sea Turtle Didge project.
+This project would build on work completed through grants from NFWF's Sea Turtles Program such as Mitigating the Exposure of Sea Turtles to Vessel Strikes in Florida project and from the Florida Sea Turtle License Plate program's Understanding the Exposure of Sea Turtles to Vessels: Determining the Potential Impacts of Vessel Strikes in South Florida project.
 The FL TIG anticipates this project would have a high likelihood of success.
 Avoid collateral injury: As primarily a data collection and educational effort, this project is not expected to cause collateral injury to natural resources.
-This project focuses on reducing sea turtle mortality from vessel strikes through data evaluation, observational data collection, and development and implementation of an educational campaign.
-Project activities include vessel-based observation and data collection, and vessel-based activities would comply with all FWC marine turtle permit and NMFS permit requirements.
-Benefits: The Summary: Based on the OPA and NEPA evaluations, this project was identified as a preferred restoration alternative in this RP/EA.
+This project focuses on reducing sea turtle mortality from vessel strikes through data evaluation, observational data collection, and development and implementation of an educational effort, this project is not expected to cause collateral injury to natural resources.
+This project focuses on reducing sea turtle mortality from vessel strikes from motorized watercraft by utilizing accidents that result from direct or near-collisions with sea turtles.
+Summary: Based on the OPA and NEPA evaluations, this project was identified as a preferred restoration alternative in this RP2/EA.